robot5000-design/ms2/README.md

 The main background colour is courtesy of the background image and the median colour is green #306821.
 Text colour is an off-white #E4DFD5 which contrasts well with the green background colour and a charcoal colour #353535 was used for the footer.
-The main CTA buttons are an eye catching pink #D31363.
+The main CTA buttons are an eye-catching pink #D31363.
 The combination of colours provide contrast ratios that allow the site to score 100% in the Accessibility category on Chrome Development Tools Lighthouse.
 A single font was chosen, Pangolin from Google Fonts.
 This was chosen for its imperfect appearance so